University of Trier

 The Trier University (Universität Trier), in the German city of Trier, was founded in 1473.
 Closed in 1798 by order of the then French administration in Trier, the university was re-established in 1970 after a hiatus of some 172 years.
 The new university campus is located on top of the Tarforst heights, an urban district on the outskirts of the city.
 The university has six faculties with around 470 faculty members.
-In 2006 around 14,000 students were matriculated, with 43.5% of the student body male and 56.5% female; the percentage of foreign students was approximately 15.5%.
+In WS 2025/2026 around 10,000 students were matriculated, with 61.66% female; the percentage of foreign students was 17.2%.

 History

 Historical university

 In 1455 Pope Nicholas V granted the Archbishop of Trier, Jakob I. von Sierck, the right to establish a university.
 The University of Trier was founded 16 March 1473.
 Battling financial problems for decades, the university was acquired by the Jesuits in 1560.
 They emphasized the philosophical and theological faculties at the expense of medicine and law.
 In the 1580s Peter Binsfeld was president of the university.
 In the 1730s Johann Nikolaus von Hontheim was also a faculty member.
 After the French occupation of the Rhineland, the French administration ordered the universities of Cologne, Mainz, Bonn and Trier closed, the last closing on 6 April 1798.